ishswar/aws-s3Repo-usingBoto3/README.md

 - Create user : using CreateUser.py user can create a S3 Repo user
 - Upload file : Once user has been created in repo - user can use UploadFile.py to upload file to S3 Repo
 - List file(s): Using ListFiles.py user can list all the files they have uploaded ( if any file present in Repo )
+- Get file: Using GetFile.py we can download the file
+- Delete file : Using DeleteFile.py we can delete file from user repo

 ---